CIS565-Fall-2013/Project3-Simulation/README.md

 Each student should provide no more than a one page summary of their optimizations along with tables and or graphs to visually explain any performance differences.

----
-Resources
----
-*Referred to the CIS462/562 behavior animation notes

----
-SELF-GRADING
----
-* On the submission date, email your grade, on a scale of 0 to 100, to Liam, liamboone+cis565@gmail.com, with a one paragraph explanation.
-Be concise and realistic.
-Recall that we reserve 30 points as a sanity check to adjust your grade.
-Your actual grade will be (0.7 * your grade) + (0.3 * our grade).
-We hope to only use this in extreme cases when your grade does not realistically reflect your work - it is either too high or too low.
-In most cases, we plan to give you the exact grade you suggest.
-* For late assignments there will be a 50% penaly per week.
-* Projects are not weighted evenly, e.g., Project 0 doesn't count as much as the path tracer.
-We will determine the weighting at the end of the semester based on the size of each project.